harlan-zw/nuxt-delay-hydration/README.md

 ## Credits

 - [Markus Oberlehner](https://github.com/maoberlehner).
-Great articles on Vue hydration and vue-lazy-hydration
+Pioneer of the lazy hydration in Vue

 ## License